cayennes/kanji-colorize/README.rst

 Downloading the Software
 ------------------------

-If do want the software to generate diagrams to your own specifications, there is a package of the software on `KanjiColorizer's page on PyPI
+If you want the software to generate diagrams to your own specifications, there is a package of the software on `KanjiColorizer's page on PyPI
 <http://pypi.python.org/pypi/KanjiColorizer>`_.
 You can also clone the
 repository on GitHub; note that you will need to run ``git submodule